cyberark/pas-orchestrator/README.md

 ## Role Variables

-A list of vaiables the playbook is using
+A list of variables used in this playbook

 **Deployment Variables**